-This chapter lists the recommended test equipment and service aids, as well as information on field programming equipment that can be used in servicing and programming Motorola Solutions radios.
+This chapter provides lists of recommended test equipment and service aids, as well as information on field programming equipment that can be used in servicing and programming Motorola Solutions radios.

 Recommended Test Equipment

 The list of equipment contained in the following table includes most of the standard test equipment required.